whiprandolph/bestseller/Scratch/Revolutionary Activities.md

 ### 07 - Why Are People So Selfish

 <b><div class="rev-act"><div class="rev-act-header">Revolutionary Activity #11<br/>Notice when you hold back out of fear</div>
-</b><div class="rev-act-body">Everyone has an urge to stand for what's right, but many learn to hold back out of fear -- fear of losing friends, angering a spouse, losing their job, or getting punished.
-To cultivate spiritual strength, notice when you feel afraid and hold back.<br/><br/>Think of a time when you felt an urge to do a good deed, speak out, or stand up for someone else, but you held back.
+</b><div class="rev-act-body">Everyone has an urge to stand for what's right, but many learn to hold back out of fear, such as fear of losing friends, angering a spouse, or losing a job.
+To cultivate spiritual strength, notice when you feel afraid and hold back.<br/><br/>Recall a time when you felt an urge to do a good deed, speak out, or stand up for someone else, but you held back.
 What were you afraid of?
-Are you proud of your choice?
 Next time you feel afraid, notice the fear and find the bravery to show up better.</div></div>